-Reading into writing scaffolds on the Washing Lines
+Reading on the Talk For Writing Washing Lines

-Reading is an essential part of the reading into writing process.
+Reading is an essential part of the T4W process.
 It is through reading high quality texts, linked to the writing outcome, that the children will explore the range of authorial techniques used by writers to keep the reader engaged, intrigued, informed.

-Washing lines are an important part of the process and must be present in all classes.
+Washing lines are an important part of the 'Talk for Writing' process and must be present in all classes